M8825/SDV/README.md

 # State Data Visualization
 &emsp;

-State Data Visualization is a data visualization of the United States.
-For each state, it shows GDP, Population, Area in sq mi, Unemployment rate, etc. SDV presents the user with a map of the United States.
-After clicking on a specific state, it fetches the state's unique data from various sources.
-After fetching data, it dynamically renders data, highlights, and zooms into the state on the map.
-SDV will follow the Bauhaus style in graphic design, featuring sharp corners, edges, and strong lines.
+State Data Visualization (SDV) is a tool for visualizing economic and demographic statistics of the United States.
+For each state, it displays GDP, population, area (in sq mi), unemployment rate, and more.
+SDV presents the user with a map of the United States.
+Upon selecting a specific state, the tool fetches that state's unique data from various sources.
+After fetching the data, it dynamically renders the information, highlighting and zooming into the chosen state on the map

 &emsp;